Published on: 24 February 2017 | Last updated: 14 January 2020

 The Via Claudia ends at Altino, eight kilometres from modern-day Quarto d’Altino.
 You leave Quarto d’Altino by the appropriately-named Via Claudia Augusta and then pick up the Percorso della Memoria — an aggregate-surfaced cycleway/footpath beside the river Zeno.
 You can also get to Altino by road.

 At Altino you can see the remains of the old Roman city of Altinum.
-This was where the old Roman road started.
+This was where the old Roman road ended.
 Altinum was once a thriving port city that ranked in importance alongside Ravenna and Aquileia (Venezia was established later by people fleeing to the islands for protection from invaders).
-Like Aquileia the city was sacked by the army of Attila in 452.
+Like Aquileia, the city was sacked by the army of Attila in 452.
 The city seems to have recovered after the invasion, but successive waves of invaders from the north lead to the important church institutions relocating to the safety of the islands of the Venetian lagoon.
 Depopulation meant that there were fewer people able to maintain the drainage systems and bit by bit the surrounding area returned to marshland.
 You can visit the modern museum which was opened in September 2015: Museo Archeologico Nazionale Altino (or MANA for short) and see a section of the old Roman city street.

 Getting to Venezia